Higher chance of weak El Niño prevailing through spring: U.S. forecaster

 The expectation of the weather pattern continuing through summer stood at 60 percent, the National Weather Service’s Climate Prediction Center (CPC) added in its monthly forecast.

+Last month, the CPC said that El Niño conditions had formed in January and there was a 55-percent chance the weather pattern will prevail through spring.

-El Niño conditions, however, strengthened during February 2019, as above-average sea surface temperatures increased across the equatorial Pacific Ocean and the associated atmospheric anomalies became increasingly well-defined, CPC said.
+In its latest outlook, the CPC said that El Niño conditions have strengthened during February 2019, as above-average sea surface temperatures increased across the equatorial Pacific Ocean and the associated atmospheric anomalies became increasingly well-defined.

 The last El Niño, a warming of ocean surface temperatures in the eastern and central Pacific every few years, occurred from around 2015 to 2016, and caused weather-related crop damage, fires and flash floods.